A note on full weight spectrum codes: Preliminaries

 \subsection{Linear codes and weight sets}

 A linear $ [n,k]_q $ code is a $ k $ dimensional subspace of $ GF(q)^n $, where $GF(q)$ denote the finite field with $q$ elements.
 Each of the subspace vectors are called codewords.
-The (Hamming)\textit{ distance} between two codewords is the number of coordinates in which they differ, whereas the (Hamming) \textit{ weight} of a codeword $c\in \F(q)^n$ is the number of nonzero coordinates of $ c $. \begin{defn} For an $[n,k]_q$ code $C$ we define the \emph{weight set of $C$} as
+The (Hamming)\textit{ distance} between two codewords is the number of coordinates in which they differ, whereas the (Hamming) \textit{ weight} of a codeword $c\in \F(q)^n$ is the number of non-zero coordinates of $ c $.
+The minimum distance, $ d $ of a linear code is the least pairwise distance among codewords, and is equal to the least non-zero codeword weight. \begin{defn} For an $[n,k]_q$ code $C$ we define the \emph{weight set of $C$} as

 \end{defn}

 Given an $[n,k]_q$ \emph{code} $C$, a $ k\times n $ matrix $ G $ is said to be a \emph{generator matrix} for $C$ if the row vectors of $ G $ span $C$. \\

 An $[n,k]_q$ code $ C $ of dimension $ k\ge 2 $ is said to be \emph{non-degenerate} if no coordinate position is identically zero.
 Throughout, by $[n,k,d]_q$ code we will denote an $[n,k]_q$ code $C$ whose minimum distance is $d$.
 Moreover, unless specified otherwise, all codes discussed here are assumed to be non-degenerate.